NvC-DmN-CH/AutoMDL/README.md

 ![image](https://github.com/NvC-DmN-CH/AutoMDL/assets/56874047/0d9ca857-4a03-446e-b09d-b472b6660947)

-Some details: Automatically detects whether the collision is $concave or not, and counts loose parts to set the correct amount of $maxconvexpieces
+Some details: Automatically detects whether the collision should be $concave or not, and counts loose parts to set the correct amount of $maxconvexpieces

 ## Misc:
-- For convenience, it also makes the appropriate folders in materials, and makes placeholder VMTs if they don't exist.
+- For convenience, it also makes the appropriate folders in materials, and makes placeholder VMTs if none exist.
 This can be disabled in the addon preferences
 - Should automatically detect all source engine games installed in steam, and put them in the dropdown to easily choose a compiler from.
 But if that detection fails it will prompt you to manually input the path to a bin folder containing studiomdl.exe

 <br />